suzelkhan1177/Sports_Dunia_Assessment/README.md

 ## Overview

 This application is a Vendor Management System that provides functionalities to manage vendors, purchase orders, and historical performance data.
-It is built using Node.js and Express.js.
+It is built using Node.js and Express.js And MySql.

 ## Features